pettepiero/dl-nlp-exam/manim-stuff/enns/speechnotes.md

 The first one is learnable and in the paper takes the form of a simple MLP.
 The second one has no parameters and is reflects the prior uncertainty.
 After training, the resulting variation in $z$ is meant to be something like a posterior.
 We need to set up a prior if we want the network to use the epistemic index $z$.
 After the training of

+The idea comes from another paper from Osband, called *Randomized Prior Functions for Deep Reinforcement Learning*.
+Each plot is a particle of an ensemble of size 4.
+In each plot we show the effect of training a NN on the same datapoints (dots).
+The light yellow lines are the different prior functions for each particle.
+Then we add a trainable network (dashed lines) so that the resulting prediction (the sum) in blue, goes through all the points.
+The first plot would be $z_1$, the secondo $z_2$ and so on. **The different particles all agree on the training data, but they generalize differently depending on the effect of the learnt network and the prior.**

+The idea is that if we change $z$, we can have different predictions and therefore we are uncertain.

+> How is the prior initialized?
+Not much info about that, but "such that the initial variation in $z$ reflects your uncertainty.
+A typical example is using the same architecture as the trainable $\sigma^P$ but with different parameters.
+>
+> The design, initialization and scaling of the prior network $\sigma^P$ allows an algorithm designer to encode prior beliefs, and is essential for good performance.
+Typical choices might include $\sigma^P$ sampled from the same architecture as $\sigma^L$ but with different parameters.

 ## Training algorithm